zoho/apptics/README.md

 # Apptics
-Apptics is a library that enables your app to send usage reports and data securly to our servers.
-You get Session tracking, Screen tracking and Crash Reporting.
-Which means, with minimal setup of initializing the framework you can get these three features working without any other configuration.
+Apptics is a library that enables your app to send in-app usage reports and data securly to our servers.
+You can track Sessions, Screens, and we also offer Crash Reporting.
+With minimal initialization of the framework, you get these features without doing any other configuration.

 ## Development Requirements: